PCarpenter626/Final_Project_School_Data/README.md

 - DB Browser for SQLite

-Getting Started
+# Getting Started
-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will give you a step by stepcopy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on deploying the project on a live system.

-# Prerequisites
-Requirements for the software and other tools to build, test and push

-Example 1
-Example 2
-# Installing
-A step by step series of examples that tell you how to get a development environment running

-Say what the step will be

-Give the example
-And repeat

-until finished
-End with an example of getting some data out of the system or using it for a little demo

 # Running the tests
 Explain how to run the automated tests for this system